dR3m/somecode/enterprise_app_QT_C++/README.md

-Enterprise application for some imagine company.
+Enterprise C++/QT/SQLlite application for some imagine company.
 We have 3 type of workers:
-+Employee
++ Employee
-+Manager
++ Manager
-+Sales
++ Sales

 Salary for each type calculate with special rules:
 + for employee: base salary + 3% for each year of service, but not more then 30% of surcharge